 We recommend that you use specialized formats that have been developed for display on mobile sites on the mobile versions of your sites.
-For example, the Motion block, which integrates seamlessly into the structure of any site, can attract the attention of users as they scroll down the page.
-You can also use fixed-size 300×300, 300×250, 320×100 and 320×50 RTB blocks on mobile versions of your websites, as well as flexible RTB blocks consisting of one ad with an image (for more details on formats, see RTB blocks for mobile websites).
+For example, the Motion block can be integrated seamlessly into any website's layout, attracting the attention of users as they scroll down the page.
+You can also use fixed-size RTB blocks that use the formats 300×300, 300×250, 320×100, and 320×50 as well as flexible RTB blocks consisting of one ad with an image.
 The 320×50 block is the least effective of all the formats presented in this section.
 We recommend using other (bigger) formats if the ad spot allows.

 It is better to select as many media ad formats as possible when creating a block.
 This will increase the advertising campaign revenue.